Guidance on Federal Regulations and Executive Orders

 What is the potential impact on faculty visas?

 RISD is closely monitoring the situation for its impact on faculty, including visa status.
-Given the changing immigration legal landscape, visa applicants may face more rigorous vetting, which may result in longer processing times including due to administrative processing delays by the US State Department.
+Given the changing legal landscape around immigration, visa applicants may face more rigorous vetting, which may result in longer processing times, including due to administrative processing delays by the US State Department.

 What is the potential impact on employee visas?